jfgomezok/cost-holding-fx-reserves/README.md

 ## Installing this repository:

 Git users are welcome to fork this repository or clone it for local use.

 Non-Git users will probably find it easiest to download the zip file by clicking on the green Clone or download button on the right hand side of this screen, and then clicking “Download ZIP”.
+Once downloaded, always start by opening the ‘Rproj’ file (in this case: cost-holding-fx-reserves.Rproj).

 ## Required Software: